questionmark/qm-oap-docs/docs/_sources/qmwise/results.txt

     the number of results for the assessment exceeds 10,000 records.

-    The input parameter is given as type string but it must be the numeric ID of the assessment.
+    The input parameter is given as type string but it must be the numeric ID of the assessment left-padded with 0s to a fixed length of 16 characters.
+See :ref:`assessmentid` for details.

 ..  qm:meth::   GetResultListByGroup